 A survey of small businesses, which focused on the faxing habits of U.S. workers, revealed that 85 percent still make use of faxing in some form.
 However, as development in digital communication continues, it has become obvious that traditional fax is quickly losing its place in many offices and today’s workplace technology.

 Online faxing is giving businesses the ability to navigate technology, accessibility, and the ever-changing nature of the workplace where secure access online has never been more important.
 Also, online faxing has freed employees from their office desk and allowed them to remain productive while still keeping their information secure.

 With online faxing, any mobile device, such as a smartphone, tablet, or laptop, can now be used as a portable fax machine.
 Most importantly, it’s simple to use – you can log into your account, check faxes, send documents or amend contracts from any location with an internet connection.

 For example, a trucker in Boise, Idaho, can easily and securely send a signed pickup order back to Los Angeles, California, from the comfort of a truck cab, instead of being tied to a desk or scrambling to find a business office center.

 Being able to conduct business while on the go means a realtor in Miami, Florida, can exchange time-sensitive escrow documents with a client without having to stand by a fax machine in the office.

 Online fax is critical to today’s technology-driven business world because it merges the cost effectiveness, convenience, and speed of email with the security of fax delivery.
-That combination allows small business owners to comfortably send and receive sensitive communications using their email, whether on a desktop, laptop, or mobile phone.
+That combination allows small business owners to comfortably send and receive sensitive communications using their email, whether on a Windows desktop, Mac laptop, or mobile phone.